 The individual advanced seminars FC-X may address topics beyond the scope of basic courses described in this programme.
 These seminars are tailored to the customer's needs.
-The price is $\leq 1,820.00$ per course.
+The price is $\notin$ 1,820.00 per course.

 There must be at least three participants to a seminar.
 The maximum number of participants is six.
-For each further participant, we charge a fee of \notin 100.00 per person.
-For individual advanced seminars, this additional fee is \notin 125.00 per person.
+For each further participant, we charge a fee of $\notin$ 100.00 per person.
+For individual advanced seminars, this additional fee is $\notin$ 125.00 per person.

 The courses will be held in English unless all participants speak German.
 In any case, the documentation will be in English.
 The participants receive a certificate after the course.
-For questions, please contact Dr Helmut Gese, telephone +49 (0) 89 890 57 94 11.
+For questions, please contact Dr Helmut Gese (helmut.gese@matfem.de).